RawadAlaryan/Sorting-Algorithms/README.md

 # Sorting-Algorithms
-This repository contains info about Sorting Algorithms Fundamentals and their Implementation in Java Programming Language.
+This repository contains info about Sorting Algorithms Fundamentals and their Implementation in Java Programming Language.<br/>
+Maven Project Developed in Eclipse IDE.

 ## Fundamentals of Sorting Algorithms:
 ### Definition of a Sorting Algorithm: